-(S//NF) During this reporting period, there were incidents (as opposed to no incidents during the last reporting period) of noncompliance by an electronic communication service provider with a Section 702(h) directive.
+(S//NF) During this reporting period, there was one incident (as opposed to incidents during the last reporting period) of noncompliance by an electronic communication service provider with a Section 702(h) directive.
 Given that errors by the service providers can result in the acquisition of United States person information, the Government must actively monitor the acquisitions that the providers transmit to the Government.
-The joint oversight team believes that the historically low number of compliance incidents caused by service providers reflect, in part, the service providers' commitment to comply with the law while protecting their customers' interests.
-However, the low number of these incidents also reflects continued efforts by the Government and service providers to ensure that lawful intercept systems are effective and compliant with all applicable law and other requirements.
+The joint oversight team assessed that the historically low number of compliance incidents caused by service providers reflected, in part, the service providers' commitment to comply with the law while protecting their customers' interests.
+However, the low number of those incidents also reflected the continued efforts by the Government and service providers to ensure that lawful intercept systems were effective and compliant with all applicable laws and other requirements.
 The Government must continue to work with the service providers to prevent future incidents of non-compliance.